matomatical/AI-and-society/README.md

 * [Dr Kobi Leins](https://findanexpert.unimelb.edu.au/profile/626407-kobi-leins), and
 * Dr Michael Wildenauer,

-with Michael, Kate Ferris, and *yours truly* delivering the weekly tutorials.
+with Michael, Kate Ferris, and *yours truly* delivering the weekly tutorials, and Gabby Bush helping it all come together.

 #### Subject syllabus